iampolushko/All-my-live-i-looking-for-something/httpRequest.md

 - 4xx - client error
 - 5xx - server error

+### Process of client and server communication

+#### Sessions

+Stateful.
+Server generate the id and send it to the user.
+User save the id in cookie and use it with standart http.

+#### Tokens

+Server generate the token while every operation. jwt token

 - ### Unmarked info
 - 127.0.0.0/8 - requesting to this addres wil be sending directly on sendler pc.